 Shop Drawings include dimensioned line drawings and related specifications, information and literature for custom fabricated articles and equipment.

-Submit six copies of shop drawings for review.
+Submit one electronic copy of shop drawings for review.

-Submit four copies of catalogue drawings for information.
+Submit one electronic copy of catalogue drawings for information.

 Submit all drawings in SI metric units.

-Two stamped shop drawings will be returned to the Contractor after review.
+One stamped electronic copy of shop drawings will be returned to the Contractor after review.

 None of the catalogue drawings will be returned to the Contractor if the equipment depicted conforms to the Specifications.